Looking for things to do in Taipei? Local writer Theresa Ho shares her to 7 Alternative Places to Visit in Taipei, Taiwan

 The people here are friendly, sincere and humbly proud of being the land of xiaochi (‘small bites’ literal translation – Taiwanese version of tapas’ that can be eaten quickly and on the go), their efficient public transportation system, and continued independence from mainland China.

-A standard guide on what to do in Taipei includes Chiang Kai-Shek Memorial Hall, National Palace Museum, Taipei 101, visiting night markets and eating your heart out from trying various Taiwanese classics like stinky tofu, braised minced pork rice, oyster omelet.
+The Standard Tour of Taipei includes visiting Chiang Kai-Shek Memorial Hall, National Palace Museum, Taipei 101, visiting night markets and eating your heart out from trying various Taiwanese classics like stinky tofu, braised minced pork rice, oyster omelet.

 If you are into history, museums, or a traveler who likes to tick things off the list seeing the most popular sights, these are worth a visit.